But do you know who Jael is? Maybe, if you’ve delved deeply into your Bible or various women’s Bible studies.

 Some would argue that it’s because Jael didn’t “fight fair.”
 She lures Sisera to sleep, then murders him.
 But it’s clear from the song in Judges 5 that Jael’s technique is not shameful.
 The song recounts Jael’s actions very clearly as praise.

 Thinking further reveals the absurdity of this argument about fighting “fair.”
 Sisera was much bigger and stronger than Jael.
 If she had openly resisted him, it’s quite likely she would’ve been injured, raped, and possibly killed.
 Not only was her act beneficial to Israel, one could easily argue it was an act of self-defense.
-When Sisera appeared in her tent, her two options were to submit completely, or resist.
 She chose to resist.
 Yes, she did it through deception.
 She used her wits to even the playing field.

 Isn’t it far more likely that we don’t talk about Jael because she’s a woman?
 And that we leave out Deborah’s story for the same reason?
 Somehow, if we talk about Deborah as a leader, we have to include this morally messy story of Jael, and that’s a problem.
 Yet when we talk about King David, a “man after God’s own heart,” we’re OK with including the objectively evil story of David’s actions towards Bathsheba and Uriah.